djvill/APLS/doc/how-to-use/search/search.md

 The following image shows the <span class="apls-page">Search</span> page when you first load it:

-{% include screengrab.html src="search/overview.png" %}
+{% include screengrab.html src="search/overview.png" layout=true %}

 - The <span class="keyterm">search matrix</span> (highlighted in **red**{:.hl-1} above).
   - This is where you specify patterns to search.